jlperla/web-academic/content/post/ubc-course-advice/index.md

 ### Math Classes on your Transcript for PhD Programs
+Keep in mind that this advice is **not sufficient** to get into a top program.
+You could have perfect grades in all of your classes, but there are lots of students with high grades.
+The first-order concern for getting into research oriented graduate programs (PhD and some of the MAs) is to get good letters of reference from research faculty.
+It does not matter how many math classes you have taken if you don't have an economist saying you would make a good researcher.
+Also keep in mind that good reference letters are more than just "Jane Doe got a 90% in my class".
+Research experience (such as being a research assistant for a professor, or getting a pre-doctoral fellowship) is also much more useful than taking particular math classes.

 As discussed above, I have no idea anymore with predocs.
 But traditionally one indicator for getting into top economics/finance PhD programs directly from an undergrad is whether you have done sufficiently well in a difficult math course such as real variables/analysis.
 This filter is because of the giant leap in mathematical sophistication required for the first year of a PhD program.
 Advanced undergraduate math classes are proof that you can handle the difficulty, and signal your intelligence.
 The converse is true as well: **doing poorly** on tough math courses a bad signal and may hurt your chance of getting into top programs.
 You are better off not taking hard math classes unless you can do well in them.

 Also, in many ways, our theoretical 400 level economics courses (described below) are a better direct technical preparation, and are much more useful for getting letter writers.
 Taking math classes should be done in addition to those courses, not instead of them.
 With that said, for many fields you will find the tools of advanced mathematics classes, and the rigor of doing proofs, directly useful.